 Diverse Critical Metals and Minerals Portfolio

-Avalon holds a diverse critical metals and minerals property portfolio, offering investors exposure to lithium, tantalum, zirconium, rubidium, cesium, indium, gallium, germanium, rare earths and tin.
+Avalon owns a diverse critical metals and minerals property portfolio, offering investors exposure to lithium, tin and indium, as well as rare earth elements, tantalum, niobium and zirconium.
 Three projects are in advanced stages of development.

 Leader in Sustainability

 The principles of sustainability are core values of the company.
 Avalon is a leader among junior miners in adopting best practices to reduce its environmental footprint, prevent water contamination and engage with local communities.

 Acting sustainably creates company value by reducing risk for all stakeholders and by optimizing opportunities for individual and community prosperity.